Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 What is an EB2 Visa?

 The EB2 visa is the second preference of the US employment-based immigration visas.
-You can be granted permanent residency and can work in the US with the EB2 immigrant visa, also known as the EB2 green card.
-The visa has 3 subcategories, which are as follows:
+You can be granted permanent residency and work in the US with the EB2 immigrant visa, also known as the EB2 green card.
+The visa has three subcategories, which are as follows:

 • EB-2A Visa – Advanced Degree